Using oxygen at home

 - Replace your cannula every 2 to 4 weeks.

-- If you get a cold, change the cannula when your cold is over.
+- If you get a cold or the flu, change the cannula when you're all better.

 You may need an oxygen mask.
 The mask fits over the nose and mouth.
 It is best for when you need higher amounts of oxygen or when your nose gets too irritated from the nasal cannula.